-Once you have disabled your firewall/antivirus you will need to complete a brief assessment of your internet connection to check if your connectivity could be causing these issues.
-We recommend taking a speed test from the following location:
+To check if your connectivity could be causing these issues we recommend taking a speed test from the following location:

-Once completed you will need to attach the screenshot showing your speed test results to your support ticket.
+Once completed you will need to attach a screenshot or paste the URL result link showing your speed test results to your support ticket.

-The speed test will provide you with results for your speed, quality, and bufferbloat.
-Your results should indicate grades of A/B for all of the categories provided.
-If you receive failing grades (C, D, F) on any of the categories listed you will need to proceed with a full power cycle of your networking equipment.
+The speed test will provide you with results for your speed, as well as latency/jitters.
+Anything in excess of 50 ms in latency, or under 2mbps upload speed indicates that you will require a full power cycle of your networking equipment.
 We have a helpful support article to walk you through this process below:

 Once you have completed the power cycle please take the speed test again to check for improvements.
 Once you see that you are under 50ms latency and 2mbps or greater with upload speeds, please log into VMware, connect to the VPN and Avaya and see if quality has improved.